How to create an empty list in Python

 Using an empty list for data collection

-An empty list is the perfect starting point for gathering data dynamically, such as collecting sensor readings over time.
+An empty list is ideal for situations where you need to gather data incrementally, such as collecting sensor readings or logging user activity over time.

 data_points = [] # Start with an empty list